laiguokun/xlu-data/amazoncn/README.md

 # Preprocessing Instruction

-The dataset can be downloaded from xxxx, and decompress it in this folder.
+The dataset can be downloaded from [the google drive](https://drive.google.com/open?id=1LGA6MtgO-Yq0g5ycvUNZn9W4FkLLeeV2), and decompress it in this folder.
 To obtain the train, test, and unlabeled set split, you can run the following code:

 ```
 python parse-amazoncn.py